 - Advancement of ATYR1923 clinical program.
 Due to the COVID-19 pandemic, many clinical trial sites in our ongoing Phase 1b/2a clinical trial of ATYR1923 in patients with pulmonary sarcoidosis temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients.
 While our timeline for completion of this trial was impacted, we were able to complete enrollment by the end of the year and we are on track to announce results from this trial in the third quarter of 2021.
 In addition, in response to the COVID-19 pandemic, we were able to file an IND, initiate, enroll and complete a Phase 2 trial in hospitalized COVID-19 patients with severe respiratory complications in 2020.
 We announced results from this trial in early January 2021. - Pipeline advancement.
 In conjunction with our clinical development of ATYR1923, we have in parallel been advancing our discovery pipeline of NRP2 antibodies and tRNA synthetases.
 Despite the COVID-19 pandemic, we were successful in continuing our research operations.
 Notably, we advanced our anti-NRP2 antibody lead therapeutic candidate to IND enabling studies.
 In November 2020, we declared an IND candidate in oncology from our NRP2 antibody program, ATYR2810. - Fostered partnerships.
-In January 2020, we entered into a license agreement with Kyorin Pharmaceutical Co., Ltd. ("Kyorin") for the development and commercialization of ATYR1923 for ILD in Japan.
-Under the collaboration and license agreement with Kyorin, Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILD.
-We received an \$10.0 million in payments and we are eligible to receive an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+In January 2020, we entered into a license agreement with Kyorin Pharmaceutical Co., Ltd. ("Kyorin") for the development and commercialization of ATYR1923 for ILDs in Japan.
+Under the collaboration and license agreement with Kyorin, Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILDs.
+We received an \$8.0 million upfront payment and we are eligible to receive an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+In early January 2021, we announced that Kyorin completed the last patient visit in its Phase 1 clinical trial of ATYR1923 in healthy human subjects which triggered a \$2.0 million milestone payment to aTyr.
 In addition, we completed the first phase of our research collaboration with CSL Behring and identified receptor targets for two tRNA synthetases from our pipeline.
 Such results were recently presented in a poster presentation at the Society for Laboratory Automation and Screening Digital International Conference and Exhibition.
-Further, we successfully advanced multiple academic collaborations and published our results at conferences throughout 2020. - Enhanced sustainability through meeting financial objectives.
-We ended 2020 with \$31.7 million in cash.
+Further, we successfully advanced multiple academic collaborations and published our results at conferences throughout 2020.

+• Enhanced sustainability through meeting financial objectives.
+We ended 2020 with \$ million in cash.
 In early 2020, we successfully raised approximately \$21.0 million in an underwritten public offering.
 During the year, we raised \$6.8 million in gross proceeds through our at-the-market offering program with H.C.
 Wainwright & Co., LLC.
 In March 2020, Pangu Biopharma Limited (our Hong Kong subsidiary), together the Hong Kong University of Science and Technology, was awarded a grant of \$750,000 to build a high-throughput platform for the development of bi-specific antibodies.
 In addition, in September 2020, we entered into a common stock purchase agreement with Aspire Capital, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million of shares of our common stock at our request from time to time during the 30 month term of such agreement.